montali/vrije-ai/Multi-Agent Systems/2 - Game Theory.md

 Basically, we know that $i$ will always choose the best action he has available (i.e. the row having highest value), so $j$ will pickthe column that yields the minimum for that, i.e. the minimum of the maximums.
 This is a **punishing** strategy, as $j$ knows that $i$ will always play his best move.

+$j$ knows that $i$ will always pick the maximum of what he has available, so to punish him, he picks the strategy that will yield the lowest maximum.

+**J PUNISHES I**: the player knows that the opponent will always play his best, so he picks the move that minimizes that best.

 In order to be malicious, $j$ plays what minimizes the pay-off of $i$'s response!

 The total value that $i$ will get from that is actually the minimum of the maximum:$v_{i}^{m i m a}:=\min _{s_{j}} \max _{s_{i}} u_{i}\left(s_{i}, s_{j}\right)$.